DanielCreggOrganization/w6-lab-firebase-sophieboyle1/README.md

  * Service responsible for managing tasks in the application.
  * Uses Firebase Authentication and Firestore for data persistence.
  */
-@Injectable({
-  providedIn: 'root', // Makes this service available throughout the app }) export class TasksService {
+@Injectable({ providedIn: 'root' }) export class TasksService {
-  // Inject Firebase services using the new inject() syntax instead of constructor injection private readonly firestoreDb = inject(Firestore);
+  // Inject Firestore service to interact with Firestore and access tasks collection private readonly firestoreDb = inject(Firestore);
-  private readonly authService = inject(Auth);
+  // Inject the Auth service to manage user authentication private readonly authService = inject(Auth);

-  // Reference to the Firestore 'tasks' collection private readonly tasksCollectionRef = collection(this.firestoreDb, 'tasks');
+  // Reference to the 'tasks' collection in Firestore database used to interact with tasks private readonly tasksCollectionRef = collection(this.firestoreDb, 'tasks');

   /**
    * BehaviorSubject keeping track of the current authenticated user.
    * BehaviorSubject is used because it:
-   * 1. Requires an initial value (null in this case)
+   * 1. Requires an initial value
    * 2. Caches the latest value
    * 3. Emits the latest value to new subscribers
+   */
-   * 4. Ensures new subscribers get the current authentication state immediately */ private readonly authenticatedUser$ = new BehaviorSubject<User | null>(null);
+  private readonly authenticatedUser$ = new BehaviorSubject(this.authService.currentUser);

   /**
    * Observable stream of tasks that automatically updates based on authentication state.
-   * Using switchMap because:
-   * 1. It cancels previous subscriptions when user changes (prevents memory leaks)
+   * Using switchMap to cancel previous subscriptions when user changes and create
-   * 2. Creates a new subscription for the new user
+   * new subscriptions for the new user state.
-   * 3. Returns empty array when no user is logged in
-   *
+   */
-   * Made readonly to prevent external code from accidentally modifying the stream */ readonly userTasks$ = this.authenticatedUser$.pipe( switchMap(user => {
+  readonly userTasks$ = this.authenticatedUser$.pipe(
-      // If no user is logged in, return an empty array if (!user) return of([]);

-      // Create a query that filters tasks by the current user's ID const userTasksQuery = query(
-        this.tasksCollectionRef,
+    switchMap(user => !user ? of([]) :
+      collectionData(
-        where('user', '==', user.uid)
+        query(this.tasksCollectionRef, where('user', '==', user.uid)),
+        { idField: 'id' }
+      ) as Observable<Task[]>
+    )
   );

-      // Return an Observable of the query results
-      // collectionData creates an Observable that emits the current value of the collection
-      // idField: 'id' adds the document ID to each task object return collectionData(userTasksQuery, { idField: 'id' }) as Observable<Task[]>;
-    })
-  );

   constructor() {
     // Set up authentication state listener
-    // This updates authenticatedUser$ whenever the user logs in or out onAuthStateChanged(this.authService, user => this.authenticatedUser$.next(user));
+    onAuthStateChanged(this.authService, user => this.authenticatedUser$.next(user));
-  }

-  /**
-   * Creates a new task in Firestore.
-   * @param task The task to create (without id and user)
-   * @returns Promise that resolves when the task is created
-   * @throws Error if creation fails
-   */
-  async createTask(task: Task) {
-    try {
-      return await addDoc(this.tasksCollectionRef, {
-        ...task,
-        user: this.authService.currentUser?.uid, // Attach current user's ID to the task });
-    } catch (error) {
-      console.error('Error creating task:', error);
-      throw error; // Re-throw to allow handling in components }
   }

   /**